-Neomycin, Polymyxin B, Bacitracin Ophthalmic Ointment
+Neomycin, Polymyxin B, Bacitracin Ophthalmic Ointment Prescribing Information

-Generic Name: neomycin sulfate, polymyxin b sulfate and bacitracin zinc
+Generic name: neomycin sulfate, polymyxin b sulfate and bacitracin zinc

-Dosage Form: ophthalmic ointment
+Dosage form: ophthalmic ointment

-Polymyxin B sulfate is the sulfate salt of polymyxin B1, and B2, which are produced by the growth of Bacillus polymyxa (Prazmowski) Migula (Fam.
+Polymyxin B sulfate is the sulfate salt of polymyxin B1 and B2 which are produced by the growth of Bacillus polymyxa (Prazmowski) Migula (Fam.
 Bacillaceae).
 It has a potency of not less than 6,000 polymyxin B units per mg, calculated on an anhydrous basis.
 The structural formulae are:

 Bacitracin zinc is the zinc salt of bacitracin, a mixture of related cyclic polypeptides (mainly bacitracin A) produced by the growth of an organism of the licheniformis group of Bacillus subtilis var Tracy.
 It has a potency of not less than 40 bacitracin units per mg.
 The structural formula is: